shubSaurabh/gicsfs/README.md

 6. update_shared_users
 7. get_shared_file_metadata

+### File_ops
-File_ops is the module that contains the logic for the file operations.
+This module contains the logic for the file operations.
 It has following methods:

 1. upload
 2. download